johncip/dotfiles/README.md

 ## Overview

+* The most important things are my zsh & neovim configs.
-My work mostly involves writing Ruby and JS/TS, on a Mac, with vim.
-So the most important things are my zsh & neovim configs.
+* My work mostly involves writing Ruby and JS/TS, on a Mac, with vim.
+I wrote Clojure for fun when I have time.

-I don't use oh-my-zsh, or vim frameworks, etc. I do use vim-plug.
+* I don't use oh-my-zsh, or vim frameworks, etc. I do use vim-plug.

 Path management / big things that zsh needs to know about: